-- (1) Keep under review and make recommendations to the Minister in respect of: - a. admission requirements of the Law Society, Bar Council, and Honorable Society of King's Inns; - b. availability and quality of education and training including ongoing training for the solicitors' and barristers' professions; - c. policies in relation to admission and, or, entitlement to practise of the Law Society, Bar Council and the Honorable Society of the King's Inns; - d. professional codes; - e. the organisation of the provision of legal services in the State. - (2) Disseminate information in respect of the education and accreditation requirements and any other matters referred to above as the LSRA thinks fit. - (3) Specify the nature and minimum levels of professional indemnity insurance required.
+- (1) Keep under review and make recommendations to the Minister in respect of: - a. admission requirements of the Law Society, Bar Council, and Honorable Society of King's Inns; - b. availability and quality of education and training including ongoing training for the solicitors' and barristers' professions; - policies in relation to admission and, or, entitlement to practise of the Law Society, Bar Council and the Honorable Society of the King's Inns; - d. professional codes; - e. the organisation of the provision of legal services in the State. - (2) Disseminate information in respect of the education and accreditation requirements and any other matters referred to above as the LSRA thinks fit.

-- (4) Establish and administer a system of inspection of legal practitioners for the purposes of the Act. - (5) Receive and investigate complaints against legal practitioners. - (6) Maintain the roll of practising barristers. - (7) Promote public awareness and disseminate information to the public in respect of legal services, including the cost of such services. - (8) Keep the Minister for Justice informed of developments in respect of the provision of legal services including their cost. - (9) Keep the Minister informed of developments in respect of the provision of legal services and make recommendations to assist the Minister in coordinating and developing policy. - (10) Undertake, commission or assist in research projects and other activities in respect of the provision of legal services, which may increase public awareness and promote an improvement in standards for their provision, and make recommendations to the Minister for Justice. - (11) Perform any other functions conferred by the Act or by regulations made under it.
+- (3) Specify the nature and minimum levels of professional indemnity insurance required. - (4) Establish and administer a system of inspection of legal practitioners for the purposes of the Act. - (5) Receive and investigate complaints against legal practitioners. - (6) Establish and maintain the roll of practising barristers. - (7) Promote public awareness and disseminate information to the public in respect of legal services, including the cost of such services. - (8) Keep the Minister informed of developments in respect of the provision of legal services and make recommendations to assist the Minister in coordinating and developing policy. - (9) Undertake, commission or assist in research projects and other activities in respect of the provision of legal services, which may increase public awareness and promote an improvement in standards for their provision, and make recommendations to the Minister for Justice. - (10) Perform any other functions conferred by the Act or by regulations made under it.